 The existence and nature of the inhomogeneities in the station records may be established by examining the differences between agreeing neighbour records.
-The difference series will show inhomogeneities corresponding to all the inhomogeneities in both records combined, except in the case where two neighbouring stations show synchronized inhomogeneities of equal magnitude (which occurs more often than might be expected by chance, citetwillett2014framework).
+The difference series will show inhomogeneities corresponding to all the inhomogeneities in both records combined, except in the unusual case where two neighbouring stations show synchronized inhomogeneities of equal magnitude.